Coronavirus: Italy to take legal action over COVID vaccine delays | DW | 24.01.2021

-The Rome government says it is planning court action against Pfizer and AstraZeneca over delays to the delivery of the new coronavirus vaccines.
-The EU has made a similar threat.
+The government in Rome has said it's planning legal action against pharmaceutical companies Pfizer and AstraZeneca over delays to the delivery of new coronavirus vaccines.
+The European Union has made a similar threat.

 Italy and the EU have threatened legal action over delays to the delivery of coronavirus vaccines across Europe